geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 * The name of the table, **myapp_person**, is automatically derived from some model metadata but can be overridden.
 * An **id** field is added automatically, but this behavior can be overridden.
-* The **CREATE TABLE** SQL in this example is formatted using PostgreSQL syntax, but it’s worth noting Django uses SQL tailored to the database backend specified in your settings file.
+* The **CREATE TABLE** SQL in this example is formatted using PostgreSQL syntax, but it’s worth noting Django uses SQL tailored to the database backend specified in the settings file.

 Using models
 ............

-Once you have defined your models, you need to tell Django you’re going to use those models.
-Do this by editing your settings file and changing the **INSTALLED_APPS** setting to add the name of the module that contains your **models.py**.
+Once models have been defined, Django must be instructed on how to use those models.
+This is possible by editing the DJango settings file and changing the **INSTALLED_APPS** setting to add the name of the module that contains the **model class**.

-For example, if the models for your application live in the module **myapp.models** (the package structure that is created for an application by the **manage.py startapp** script), **INSTALLED_APPS** should read, in part:
+For example, if the models for the application is defined in the module **myapp.models**, **INSTALLED_APPS** should read, in part:

 .. code-block:: python
     :linenos: